-A man’s fertility is usually not a question of his virility, but depends on his sperms’ ability to successfully fertilize an ovum.
-A comprehensive semen analysis, referred to as spermiogram, constitutes an important step towards assessment of male fertility.
+A man’s fertility is usually not a question of his virility but depends on his sperms’ ability to successfully fertilize an ovum.
+A comprehensive semen analysis, referred to as spermiogram, constitutes an important step towards the assessment of male fertility.
 A spermiogram is a microscopic analysis of ejaculate (semen) in a laboratory.
-This examination is fast, simple and non-invasive.
+This examination is fast, simple, and non-invasive.
 Please see your urologist or andrologist for more information.
 To get a first clue you can also use a rapid test.

 Costs of a Spermiogram

 Expenses for a spermiogram average 100 to 200 €.
 If you have difficulties conceiving or if your gynecologist has recommended semen analysis, there is a fair chance that your health insurance will meet the costs.

 For the sake of validity, semen is gathered after two to three days of abstinence.
 The specimen is collected directly into a sterile container.
 It is not recommendable to use normal condoms for semen collection, as most condoms contain sperm-harming substances that may cause mortification of spermatozoa.
 However, if you prefer to gather semen during intercourse special uncoated condoms are available.
 The semen specimen has to be analyzed in a laboratory about 30 minutes to one hour after collection.
 A prolonged waiting period or cooling down of the ejaculate may harm the sperm cells.
 Therefore analysis should commence straight after liquefaction of semen, which usually occurs after 15 to 30 minutes.
 The analysis focuses on the microscopic assessment of sperm cells regarding their concentration, motility, and shape.

 Spermiogram: Values According to WHO